Jest parameterized tests allow you to define the test logic once and run it against multiple sets of inputs and expected results.

 Structure of Nested Parameterized Tests

-- Outer loop: Defines a higher-level of level of variation (for example, different test categories or contexts).
+- Outer loop: Defines a higher level of variation (for example, different test categories or contexts).

 - Inner loop: Defines specific cases or scenarios for each category.